 Five top tips to keep you safe in your home

-1. When installing, servicing or fixing any of your domestic gas appliances like your boiler, cooker and fire, always use a Gas Safe registered engineer.
+1. Always use a Gas Safe registered engineer when installing, servicing or fixing any of your domestic gas appliances like your boiler, cooker and fire.
 Check with your registered engineer, as they may also be able to assist with repairs or installation of your central heating system, radiator, or hot water system.
 Find a Gas Safe Which?
 Trusted trader in your local area.

 Which?
 Trusted trader John Creasey said: 'It's normal for an engineer to provide a copy of a service/ maintenance checklist at the time of any boiler service, plus a record of combustion performance analysis (CPA) readings .
 If a modern condensing boiler requires the heat exchanger to be opened, it's normal for a new seal to be required (and a label fitted with the date it was changed).
 Should you have an extended warranty on a boiler, CPA print-outs and service or maintenance checklists are proof that you have the appliance serviced regularly.'

 2. Remember to ask to see your engineer’s Gas Safe Register ID card when they arrive.
 Gas Safe registered engineers should be happy to show their ID card with their own unique licence number.
 It shows you care about their qualifications and are safety-conscious.
 Here’s what you need to check on their card.